GNU ld's output section layout is determined by a linker script,

 Noteworthy details:

-have the same BFD
+.interp and .rodata have the same BFD

 flags, but they are anchors for different sections.

-sections go after .interp
+SHT_NOTE sections go after .interp, while

-other read-only sections go after .rodata
+other read-only sections go after .rodata.

 Consider a scenario where a linker script defines .data

-sections with identical BFD flags.
+and .rw1 sections with identical BFD flags.
 If we have

 orphan sections that share the same flags, GNU ld would insert these

-, even if it might seem more logical to
+orphans after .data, even if it might seem more logical to

-place them after .rw1
+place them after .rw1.

 1 | .data : { *(.data .data.*) } |

-Renaming the output section .data
+Renaming the output section .data will achieve the

 desired placement: